What is thin-film PV?

 Unlike the crystalline silicon PV batch process, thin-film PV modules are manufactured in a single continuous process by depositing semiconductor material on inexpensive substrates such as glass or plastic.
 A sheet of glass can be transformed into a finished PV module in less than 3.5 hours compared to crystalline silicon wafers, which can take up to three days.
 By using compound semiconductors , such as gallium arsenide (GaAs), cadmium telluride (CdTe), copper indium disulphide (CIS) and copper indium gallium di-selenide (CIGS), as well as solution based metal-organic semiconductors, such as methyl-ammonium-lead-iodide (MAPI) – better known as Perovskite – , thin-film modules absorb light up to 100 times more effectively than conventional materials such as silicon.

-According to a recent IEA report (February 2020), renewables, including solar, wind, hydro, biofuels and others, play a leading role in the energy transition and their power capacity is expected to expand by 50% between 2019 and 2024.
-In particular, the report highlights that solar PV will play a central role, as it alone accounts for almost 60% of the expected growth.
+According to a recent IEA report (January 2023), renewables, including solar, wind, hydro, biofuels and others, play a leading role in the energy transition and their power capacity in Europe is expected to increase by 60% (+425 GW) between 2022 and 2027.
+In particular, the report highlights that solar PV will lead this growth.